FGASA MARINE GUIDING LEVEL 1 - THE SYLLABUS OUTLINE

 - Have an understanding of guiding ethics and how to carry out an ethical guided experience in the coastal marine environment.

-- Have been introduced to a set of guiding principles and a code of conduct for guides from both a FGASA and a Department of Environmental Affairs and Tourism (DEAT) point of view.
+- Have been introduced to a set of guiding principles and a code of conduct for guides from both a FGASA and a National Department of Tourism (NDT) point of view.

 - Have an understanding of the legal requirements pertaining to tourism guiding, qualification, certification and registration.